bahulneel/project-euler-clj/README.md

 # project-euler-clj

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+This is my attempt to solve the [Project Euler](http://projecteuler.net) problems using both [clojure](http://clojure.github.com) and sequence programming

-## Usage
+## Testing

-FIXME
+running:
+    lein test

+will test all of the solved problems so they can be easily refactored later

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Bahul Neel Upadhyaya

 Distributed under the Eclipse Public License, the same as Clojure.